Nancy Pelosi: Impeachments of President Trump

 On September 29, 2019, Pelosi announced the launch of an impeachment inquiry against Trump.
 On December 5, 2019, after the inquiry had taken place, Pelosi authorized the Judiciary Committee to begin drafting articles of impeachment.
 After hearings were held, two articles of impeachment were announced on December 10.
 The House of Representatives approved both articles on December 18, thereby formally impeaching Trump.
-On the eve of Trump's trial before the U.S. Senate, The Washington Post political writer Paul Kane called Pelosi the most powerful House Speaker in at least 25 years, noting that some historians were comparing her influence to that of former Speaker Sam Rayburn.

-The day after the January 6 United States Capitol attack, Pelosi demanded that Trump either resign or be removed from office through the clauses of section four the Twenty-Fifth Amendment to the United States Constitution, threatening impeachment if this did not happen.
-On January 10, she issued a 24-hour ultimatum to Vice President Mike Pence, that if he did not invoke the 25th amendment, she would proceed with legislation to impeach Trump.
-On January 13, the House of Representatives voted to impeach Trump a second time.
+During the January 6 United States Capitol attack, Pelosi's laptop and gavel were stolen from her office.
+They have not been recovered.
+The day after the attack, Pelosi demanded that Trump either resign or be removed from office through the clauses of section four the Twenty-Fifth Amendment to the United States Constitution, threatening impeachment if this did not happen.
+On January 10, she told Vice President Mike Pence that if he did not invoke the 25th amendment within 24 hours, she would proceed with legislation to impeach Trump.
+On January 13, the House voted to impeach Trump a second time.

 COVID-19 pandemic and response

-Pelosi aided with the passage of the CARES Act.
+Pelosi facilitated passage of the CARES Act.
 She attracted controversy when footage emerged in early September 2020 of her visiting a hair salon in San Francisco.
 This was contrary to regulations enforced at that time preventing service indoors.
 Criticized for hypocrisy by Trump and the owners of the salon, Pelosi described the situation as "clearly a setup".
 Her stylist and other Democrats defended her.

-Biden administration
+Infrastructure bill

+Pelosi played a key role in the 2021 passage of the Infrastructure Investment and Jobs Act.

+The New York Times credited the legislation's passage to Pelosi's decision to adopt a Congressional Black Caucus proposal to pair together the final vote on the bill with a good-faith vote on the rules governing debate on a subsequent social safety net bill.
+The Times noted that Pelosi did not make herself the public face of this, instead having Congressional Black Caucus Chairwoman Joyce Beatty persuade House Democratic Caucus members to accept the proposal.
+The New York Times wrote, "in effect, the speaker had harnessed one faction of her unruly Democrats to win over two others."
+Chris Cillizza of CNN wrote:

+Other notable legislation

+During the 117th Congress, the CHIPS and Science Act, Inflation Reduction Act, and Honoring our PACT Act of 2022 (PACT Act) were passed.